Build a Slack App with Zipper

 4. Save info about new channels

-Now that we're able to recieve events from Slack, let's make sure we're actually saving the information we care about.
-We're going to save the channel's ID, name, creation date, and creator's ID.
+Now that we can recieve events from Slack, let's make sure we're actually saving the information we care about—the channel's ID, name, creation date, and creator's ID.
 We'll also save the team ID so we can retrieve the channel info later.

 export type SlackChannel = {